 - Add the kimchi in the frying pan, and stir until it almost cooked.
 Later, add the bean sprout, and mix it well.
 Let it cook for 2 to 3 minutes.

-- Add the cooked rice in the pan, and stir it for up to 1 minute before adding the sauce, and mix it well Add a small pinch of salt, and then mix it again.
+- Add the cooked rice in the pan, and stir it for up to 1 minute.
+Add the soy sauce, sesame oil, kimchi juice, and gochujang paste (Optional if you don’t like spicy) and mix it well.

 - For serving size, transfer 1 to 1.5 cup of kimchi rice in the plate or bowl.
 Add one sunny side up egg, and garnish with roasted sesame seed.